Crossing the Plateau and Reaching 3000 on Chess.com

-Despite the fact that I couldn’t go further than 2.900, I knew that this time I didn’t need to change anything.
-The only problem was that still, I was not remembering everything, and messing up a lot.
+Despite the fact that I couldn’t go further than 2900, I knew that I didn’t need to change anything this time.
+The only problem was that still, I was not remembering everything and messing up a lot.

 So the plan was just to play more, download the games, and fix the mistakes.
 I absolutely believed that if I fixed my mistakes, I would be able to achieve my goal.

-And then one day I realized a very funny thing.
+And then one day a noticed an amusing thing.

 But I was playing lots of games, against very strong Grandmasters during our ChessMood events, during the streams!

-The same evening I had a stream, and I decided to play with another account.
-But I forgot, logged in with my main account, and it was too late to switch
+I had a stream the same evening, and I decided to play with another account.
+But I forgot, logged in with my main account, and it was too late to switch 😅😅

-The next morning, very excited, I opened Chess.com on my browser and got a challenge from a very talented Christopher Yoo.
+The following day, very excited, I opened Chess.com on my browser and got a challenge from a talented Christopher Yoo.

 1.Nf3 c5 2.c4 g6!

 “How to play against the English opening, 1.c4” – I had just made a course on this the previous month!